oreillymedia/production-resources/illustrations/index.md

 * Please submit drafts either as PDFs, PNGs, or TIF.
 Avoid using JPEG or SVG file types.
 * If you’re using a Visio, PowerPoint, Google, or other drawing program, please export your files as PDFs or PNG.
 We can not use native files from 3rd party applications.
+* Please avoid using 3rd party logos and icons.

 ## Screenshots